Arrest Warrants in Wake County

 If you believe or know for certain that a warrant has been issued in North Carolina for your arrest, do not think that you can avoid police officers for the rest of your life.
 Your past will catch up with you sooner or later, and it is in your best interest to address the situation right now while you can exercise some measure of control.

 Coolidge Law Firm helps clients all over the Raliegh area achieve favorable outcomes to these situations, including students at local institutions like Meredith College, Wake Technical Community College (Wake Tech), the University of North Carolina at Chapel Hill (UNC), Shaw University, Duke University, William Peace University, and North Carolina State University.
-You can have our Wake County criminal defense attorneys review your case and discuss your legal options by calling (919) 239-8448 today to schedule a free, confidential consultation.
+You can have our Wake County criminal defense attorneys review your case and discuss your legal options by calling (919) 239-8448 or fill out the form below today to schedule a free, confidential consultation.